INNFINITEMINDS/classification/README.md

 |       Random Forest      |   72.17%  |
 |    Logistic Regression   |   75.21%  |

-Logistic regression turns out to provide the highest accuracy for this dataset i. e.
+Logistic regression turns out to provide the highest accuracy to predict whether the patient has the disease or not i. e.
 75.21%